ahmdjaee/bookstore-native-mvc-with-user-management/README.md

 ## This application is still in the development stage

+## This application implements several psr such as :
+- dependency injection using php-di

 ## If you wanna try run command below to install
 - Composer install
 - Composer dump-autoload